Your Gay Guide to Provincetown

 Bubala's By The Bay (183-185 Commercial St) fun entertainment, tasty homemade food, breakfast through dinner, street-side seating to see and be seen.

-Ceraldi (336 Commercial St), local source 7-course tasting menu, open kitchen/dining; vegetarian and vegan options.
+Ceraldi (15 Kendrick, Wellfleet), local source 7-course prix-fixe waterfront culinary experience, tasting menu, open kitchen/dining; vegetarian and vegan options.

 Edwidge Breakfast & Dinner (333 Commercial St), creative Contemporary American breakfast, brunch, dinner, or a bite; hand-crafted cocktails or a glass of wine.